 The depth of professional respect and personal friendship that has been forged between Tim and Sarah will continue to grow in the future as they will be working on some exciting joint projects.

 Tim has over twenty-five years-experience in the field of dementia care.

-We created the Dementia Training Company in 2011.
-Between us we have over forty years experience in the field of dementia care.
-We created DTC because we believe that we have the knowledge and ability to make a positive difference to the lives of people with dementia by raising awareness of their experiences and providing bespoke learning and development opportunities for those who support them.
+Tim created DTC because he believed that he has the knowledge and ability to make a positive difference to the lives of people with dementia by raising awareness of their experiences and providing bespoke learning and development opportunities for those who support them.

-From our experiences of engaging with people with dementia and their carers, we determined that the main focus of our business should be to help everyone challenge the view that all people with dementia are seen as ‘sufferers.’
-We truly believe that people can live well with dementia if afforded respect, care and support.
+From my experiences of engaging with people with dementia and their carers, I am determined that the main focus of the business should be to help everyone challenge the view that all people with dementia are seen as ‘sufferers.’
+I truly believe that people can live well with dementia if afforded respect, care and support.

-We wholeheartedly support Objective 13 of the National Dementia Strategy: “An informed and effective workforce for people with dementia”.
+DTC wholeheartedly supports Objective 13 of the National Dementia Strategy: “An informed and effective workforce for people with dementia”.

 All who work at The Dementia Training Company agree that “…health and social care staff involved in the care of people who may have dementia should have the necessary skills to provide the best quality of care in the roles and settings where they work” and that: “…this can be achieved by effective basic training and continuous professional and vocational development in dementia”.